Skip to main content

 “The world is a book, and those who do not travel read only one page.”

-Still looking for a destination?
-Check out this Google Maps Widget with the best travel tips from the BookWidgets team members!
-Don’t expect the typical tourist attractions.
-In this overview, you will find hidden gems and untrodden paths that are absolutely worthwhile.
+Still looking for travel inspiration?
+Check out this Google Maps Widget with some of the best travel tips from the BookWidgets team members.
+Instead of the typical tourist attractions, you’ll discover hidden gems and lesser-known places that are definitely worth exploring.

 summer activities for teachers - travel tips